Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 The important elements of the painting should be drawn on these lines.

-By using this grid, you can more create dynamic compositions more easily.
+By using this grid, you can create dynamic compositions more easily.

 Again, I feel that you shouldn’t overthink these matters.

-We usually tend to create this balance intuitively, so do not worry too much over these.
+We usually create this balance intuitively, so do not worry too much about this.

-They are tools to help us out, but not obligatory rules to follow.
+They are tools to help us out, but they are not obligatory composition rules to follow.
 Have fun!

 Creating Movement With Composition

-There are many ways to show movement in your paintings.
+There are many ways to show movement in your paintings and in your artistic composition.

 Through the poses of the subjects, lines that show movement, for example, a car moving fast, leaving a trail behind.
 How you draw your objects and of course, how they’re arranged.